alanClarke-solo/h2/src/main/Readme.md

 - Stats use AtomicLong to avoid locks.
 - DB serialization uses a thread-local serializer to reduce allocation and contention.
 - Parameter indexing ensures parameter-based queries scale efficiently.

-In short, ac.h2 provides a robust, transparent multi-level cache with:
-- Multiple addressing modes (string, long, parameters).
-- Hierarchical parameter matching and indexing.
-- Configurable read/write-through and fallback.
-- Comprehensive statistics for each cache layer.